 You must register in the Business Register of the Netherlands Chamber of Commerce (KVK).
 But before you do, you need to choose a legal structure for your business.
 The legal structure determines your financial (private) liability for debts and tax obligations.
 And what taxes you have to pay.

-Many self-employed professionals opt for a sole proprietorship.
+Many self-employed professionals opt for an eenmanszaak (sole proprietorship).
 You can start a sole proprietorship quickly and easily.
 Other common legal structures are general partnership (vof) and private limited company (bv).

 Choose a legal structure that suits your situation with the help of the decision tool 'Which legal structure suits you'.